 Although the definition of what ontologies are is still a debated issue [Guarino, 1997b], this term has achieve a considerably attention by the AI community, and in particular, it has been declared as a key issue in maximizing reuse [Fensel et al., 1997, Fensel, 1997a, Fensel and Benjamins, 1998b].
 From that viewpoint, the main goal of an ontology is to facilitate knowledge sharing [Chandrasekaran et al., 1998].
-In addition to enable reasoning about components in order to compare, retrieve, reuse or adapt them, ontologies play a central role in connecting software components by allowing the comparison of components using different vocabularies.
-The comparison of components described with different ontologies or different concepts of the same ontology is allowed by the annexion of ontology mappings.
+In addition to enable reasoning about components in order to compare, retrieve, reuse or adapt them, ontologies play a central role in connecting software components by allowing the comparison of components described with different ontologies or different concepts of the same ontology is allowed by the annexion of ontology mappings.